CBepler/685_lora_project/results/COMPARISON_REPORT.md

 ## Conclusions

-1. **QLoRA emerges as the clear winner** for most use cases, offering superior accuracy with significantly reduced memory and parameter requirements.
+1. **Task-dependent winner**: QLoRA excels at classification tasks, while HiRA is superior for language modeling.
+Choose based on your task type.

+2. **QLoRA is best for classification**: Achieves highest accuracy (93.28% IMDB, 92.20% SST-2) with lowest memory footprint, making it ideal for sentiment analysis and similar tasks.

+3. **HiRA is best for language modeling**: The higher rank (r=32) provides better perplexity (2.62) on WikiText-2, showing that generative tasks benefit from increased model capacity.

-2. **Quantization is effective**: Contrary to expectations, 4-bit quantization in QLoRA not only reduces memory but appears to improve generalization.
+4. **Quantization improves generalization**: Contrary to expectations, 4-bit quantization in QLoRA not only reduces memory but appears to improve accuracy on classification tasks.

-3. **Sparsity provides inference benefits**: Sparse LoRA achieves ~50% sparsity with minimal accuracy loss, making it ideal for deployment scenarios.
+5. **Sparsity provides inference benefits**: Sparse LoRA achieves 50% sparsity with minimal accuracy loss (92.48% vs 92.52% on IMDB), making it ideal for production deployment.

-4. **Higher rank isn't always better**: HiRA's higher rank (32 vs 8) doesn't translate to better accuracy than QLoRA, suggesting that rank alone isn't the limiting factor.

-5. **Standard LoRA remains viable**: Despite newer methods, standard LoRA provides a good balance and should be considered as a reliable baseline.
+6. **Standard LoRA remains viable**: Despite newer methods, standard LoRA provides a good balance and should be considered as a reliable, well-tested baseline.

 ---